Solar canal: History

 A large project in Gujarat, India was completed in 2014.
 That project utilizes pre-existing irrigation canals, thereby saving land and water, while generating electricity.
 The project's success led to the initiation of many other solar canals in India.
 The state of Gujarat has plans to build 19,000 kilometers of solar canals.

-The first phase of a large project in Lebanon called the “Beirut River Solar Snake” began in 2013 and was completed in 2015.
+The first phase of a large project in Lebanon called the "Beirut River Solar Snake" began in 2013 and was completed in 2015.
 The project aimed to create solar power in a city where land costs are prohibitively high.

 The state of California is moving ahead with plans to build large scale solar canals.
-The initial project is set to be completed in 2023.
+A pilot project in Turlock is set to be completed in 2025.

-Former Secretary General of the United Nations, Ban Ki-Moon visited Gujarat's solar canals and declared that they should be adopted globally.
+Former Secretary-General of the United Nations Ban Ki-moon visited Gujarat's solar canals and declared that they should be adopted globally.